r2devops/hub/docs/job-structure.md

 ## 🖼️ Job screenshots

-Jobs can include screenshots, or any pictures, to improve documentation and provide an overview of what the job does.
+An image is worth a thousand words.
+It is why jobs can include screenshots, or any pictures, to improve documentation and provide an overview of what the job does.

 You can add as many pictures as you want in this folder, but try to add only